Al-Shabaab (militant group): Defections

-From mid-to-late 2011, and into 2012, al-Shabaab faced an increasing number of defections.
-It was not the first such wave of defections: in particular, in late 2009, after the Ethiopian departure from Somalia, several leaders had defected to the Somali government, citing complaints about al-Shabaab's use of suicide attacks and executions; its "false interpretations of Islam"; and its use of extortion and attitude towards foreign humanitarian aid.
-Such defections were viewed as strategically important to al-Shabaab's adversaries, not only for their propaganda use but because former militants could provide intelligence about al-Shabaab's combat strategy.
-However, according to AMISOM and the Somali government, the volume of defections in the period around 2012 was unprecedented, and indicated that al-Shabaab's cohesion and authority were deteriorating: in June 2012, the government said that around 500 al-Shabaab militants had already defected to it, and that more were doing so every day.
+From mid-to-late 2011, and into 2012, Al-Shabaab faced an increasing number of defections.
+It was not the first such wave of defections: in particular, in late 2009, after the Ethiopian departure from Somalia, several leaders had defected to the Somali government, citing complaints about Al-Shabaab's use of suicide attacks and executions; its "false interpretations of Islam"; and its use of extortion and attitude towards foreign humanitarian aid.
+Such defections were viewed as strategically important to Al-Shabaab's adversaries, not only for their propaganda use but because former militants could provide intelligence about Al-Shabaab's combat strategy.
+However, according to the AMISOM and the Somali government, the volume of defections in the period around 2012 was unprecedented, and indicated that Al-Shabaab's cohesion and authority were deteriorating: in June 2012, the government said that around 500 Al-Shabaab militants had already defected to it, and that more were doing so every day.
 Al-Shabaab brutalities, which alienated local populations, were again cited as central in motivating defections.
-On September 5 and September 22, 2012, two large contingents of al-Shabaab fighters – around 200 each time – surrendered to the government coalition in Afmadow and Garsale respectively.
+On 5 September and 22 September 2012, two large contingents of Al-Shabaab fighters – around 200 each time – surrendered to the government coalition in Afmadow and Garsale respectively.
 Another wave of defections and desertions followed Godane's 2013 purges – Aweys, for example, fled the group in mid-2013.

 2013–2017: Regrouping

-Following its territorial losses, al-Shabaab reverted to the tactics of asymmetric warfare, launching guerrilla attacks on AMISOM and government positions and territories.
+Following its territorial losses, Al-Shabaab reverted to the tactics of asymmetric warfare, launching guerrilla attacks on the AMISOM and government positions and territories.
 Southern commander Aweys had announced this new strategy in a media interview shortly after the withdrawal from Mogadishu in August 2011.
 Al-Shabaab increasingly avoided direct military combat and large battles, in favour of "dictat[ing] the conflict's pace by undertaking smaller ambushes at locations of its own choosing".
 The group undertook high-profile attacks outside Somalia such as the Westgate shopping mall attack by four militants left 67 dead - the deadliest attack in Kenya since the 1998 US embassy bombings in Nairobi.
 That death-toll was exceeded two years later in the Garissa University College attack in which 148 people were killed in an attack targeting Christian students.
 Furthermore, two sophisticated attempts to target airliners were observed in 2016.
 In February a device in a laptop bag that had passed screening was detonated mid-flight, killing only the bomber, and in March another laptop bomb exploded during screening.
 Reacting to apparent advances in the group's bomb-making capabilities, the UN Security Council later prohibited the transfer of bomb components to Somalia.
 The group has also developed a strategy of maintaining a "semi-territorial presence" in key regions and parts of key cities: while it no longer had exclusive and military authority over substantial territory, it retained a sporadic presence, and therefore significant influence, in many places.